-The Great Scare-crow!
-The Radical Disunionists hang all their hopes upon scaring those persons whom they have branded as "deser-Geary is just this: Clymer is in favor ters" from attending the election.
-This is their great scare-crow.
-Let no man be frightened thereat.
-Let every citizen go to the polls and DEMAND HIS VOTE.
+If ever there was afriend of the rights of the white man, it is Sheriff Alderties of the people.
+When the ballot-Abolition prosecution!
+He knows the right and dares maintain it, and he their hopes upon scaring those persons The difference between Clymer and whom they have branded as "deser-Geary is just this: Clymer is in favor ters" from attending the election.
+This of bringing the Southern States into is their great scare-crow.
+Let no man the Union white end foremost; Geary be frightened thereat.
+Let every citiis in favor of bringing them in black zen go to the polls and DEMAND HIS VOTE.
 He cannot be hurt for it.
 Not a hair of his head will be touched.
-Go and vote-aye, VOTE AT THE RISK OF BULLETS!
+Go and vote-aye, VOTE AT THE RISK

+OF BULLETS!
 Beware of Corruption.

 The Radicals, here, are using every corrupt agency that can possibly be resorted to, to make a vote.
-Efforts of the most infamous character are being I made all over the county.
+Efforts of the most infamous character are being made all over the county.
 Fellow Democrats, good men and true, beware of them.